John DeLuca: Career

 On April 4, 2016, it was announced that DeLuca had joined the cast of ABC's soap opera, General Hospital.
 His character, Aaron Roland, started recurring on April 27, 2016.
 DeLuca guest starred in multiple season 4 episodes as Jeremy in Hulu's drama East Los High.
 He played the role of Brett in web released short films Free Period.
 The short films were released on Disney Channel's YouTube page.

 He starred as Chet in the family friendly gymnastic movie Chalk It Up alongside Maddy Curley and Nikki SooHoo.
-The movie was released on September 13, 2016 on iTunes, Amazon and Google Play.
-He also starred as Wade in the family friendly movie All Halloes' Eve co-starring Lexi Giovagnoli and Ashley Argota.
+The movie was released on September 13, 2016, on iTunes, Amazon and Google Play.
+He also starred as Wade in the family friendly movie All Hallows' Eve co-starring Lexi Giovagnoli and Ashley Argota.
 The movie was released on digital hd on September 27, 2016.
-On October 6, 2016 DeLuca guest starred in an episode of How to Get Away with Murder.
+On October 6, 2016, DeLuca guest starred in an episode of How to Get Away with Murder.
 He also guest starred in an episode of Comrade Detective, where he voiced the character Young Nikita.

 In 2017, he starred as Maverick in the short film Lara Croft Is My Girlfriend alongside his then girlfriend Lidia Rivera.
 Later that year, he also appeared as Bobby in the Go90's romantic comedy series Relationship Status.
 DeLuca guest starred as Billy in the horror web series Welcome To Daisyland.
 He also guest starred as Rod in an episode of FX's American Horror Story: 1984.
 DeLuca had a supporting role as Davey Wallace in Hallmark Channel Original Movie A Merry Christmas Match opposite Lindsey Gort.
 He guest starred as Vinny Linguini (voice) in Disney's Muppet Babies.

-In 2020, DeLuca played the supporting role of Mario in the independent thriller Spree, which had its world premiere on January 24, 2020 at Sundance Film Festival.
+In 2020, DeLuca played the supporting role of Mario in the independent thriller Spree, which had its world premiere on January 24, 2020, at Sundance Film Festival.
 He starred as Josh Grant in the Lifetime original movie Killer Dream Home alongside Maiara Walsh.
 In 2021, he played the role of Bobby in the comedy film Donny's Bar Mitzvah.
 In 2022, he played the role of Christian in the short film The Bacheliar.